Quick Start

 import { CheckoutHelpers } from '@boltpay/bolt-connect-sdk';

-// Get seller information
+// Get platform connected account information

 const sellerInfo = await CheckoutHelpers.getSellerInfo({